20240428_173928-01

 Once an important means of local transportation, it now serves as a popular excursion train to the city's extensive recreational area.
 A former conductor and railroad fan aptly described the Waldstraßenbahn as a unique treasure of Innsbruck, which is rarely found in this form anywhere else in Europe.

-The ride starts at the Bergisel bus stop.
+From mid-June, the Waldstraßenbahn will run to Mühlauer Brücke, but our excursion today starts at the Bergisel stop.
 The Bergisel is one of the most famous landmarks of our provincial capital.
 And a place that history buffs and sports fans alike should not miss: as the scene of the legendary Battle of Bergisel led by Andreas Hofer in 1809, Bergisel is a symbol of the fight for freedom.
 The imposing Andreas Hofer monument and the giant circular painting still commemorate this historic event today.

 Innsbruck has been part of the Four Hills Tournament since 1952.
 The old concrete Bergisel ski jump was built for the 1964 Winter Olympics and was later also used for the 1976 Games.
 A new ski jump was built in 2002 according to the plans of star architect Zaha Hadid.
 In the "Bergisel Sky" restaurant, visitors can admire the Tyrolean mountains from a 360° panoramic view.